NohlAaron/STAC-TIMEII-SOFTWARE/README.md

 To edit or make this file, we recommend using VS Code's PlatformIO Extension to write code for the STM32.
 For more information on how to install and use PlatformIO, visit this link: https://platformio.org/

 (4/5/2024): Added stepper motor control for the Clinostat, also as an update regarding the Main Motor Control, we will need to read an IMU value instead of In flight data.
-Should be easier to implement though.
+Should be easier to implement though than either flight data or reading gate voltages, and less unpredictable than timers.
+Here are our current toDos.
-The rest of our ToDos be the same other than that.
-ToDos:
+TODOS:
 1. Reading IMU + Timers
 2. Writing data to an SD Card
+3. add servo motor control
-3. Test Completed Code with a setup
+4. Test Completed Code with a setup

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------